Dipan2208/EmotiStream-AI/README.md

 # ⭐ Support the Project

-If you enjoyed this project:
+If you enjoyed EmotiStream AI,

 ⭐ Star the repository